PubInv/ventmon-ventilator-inline-test-monitor/README.md

 Copy the libary [pirds_library](https://github.com/PubInv/PIRDS-respiration-data-standard/tree/master/pirds_library) into your Arduino library location.
 You may need to install the Adafruit BME680 library and other libraries as well.

+Additionally, to compile the version of the firmware, you will need to install the [SFM3X00 library](https://github.com/PubInv/SFM3X00).
+We wrote this library to encapsulate Sensirion flow sensors of various kinds.

 ## Design and Dependencies